sapphi-red/portfolio/src/blog/increasing-vites-potential-with-the-environment-api.md

 // TODO: make images work with light theme
 // TODO: fix unstable twitter widget

-This post is an translation of the original talk in Japanese.
+This post is a translation of the original talk in Japanese.
 The slides for the original talk are available [here](https://pre-vue-fes-2024-environment-api-slide.sapphi.red/) (Japanese).

 This post describes what the Environment API is, a major feature that is going to be introduced in [Vite](https://vite.dev/) v6.